I Had Afternoon Tea at The Plaza Hotel in NYC

 Enter your email and get it sent straight to your inbox.
 Plus, get recipes & tips from me every week!

-The Palm Court at The Plaza Hotel New York
+The Palm Court at The Plaza

+The Plaza is the one place most people think of when they think of afternoon tea in New York City.
 Situated directly across from Central Park, the luxury hotel’s location can’t be beat.
 Looking majestic and regal, The Plaza is a sight to behold for tourists and locals alike.

 The hotel is iconic and the afternoon tea served inside The Palm Court is considered a quintessential New York experience.